Creating New Gradle Builds

 The

-plugin works with the settings to create an archive file called basic-demo-1.0.zip
+base plugin works with the settings to create an archive file called basic-demo-1.0.zip in the build/distributions folder.

 In this case, simply run the new